ppy/osu-wiki/news/2023/2023-05-01-vocaloid-mapping-contest.md

 - **Beatmaps should abide by the [ranking criteria](/wiki/Ranking_Criteria).** While we can be forgiving for mistakes, submissions that could not be ranked without major changes will be disqualified.
 - **Submissions must not be publicly revealed until after the results are announced.**
 - **Excluding metadata, submissions must not include anything that could reveal your identity.** Metadata will be anonymised before submissions are relayed to judges.
-- **Collaborations are not allowed**.
-This is a solo contest.
+- **Collaborations are not allowed.** This is a solo contest.
 - **Submissions must not include storyboards or videos.**
-- **Your submission must not have any edits to the .osu that would not be possible through the editor.** You are permitted to change any difficulty settings, backgrounds, green lines, SV, hitsounds, etc.
+- **Your submission must not have any edits to the `.osu` file that would not be possible through the editor.** You are permitted to change any difficulty settings, backgrounds, green lines, SV, hitsounds, etc.
 - **Your submission must have only one difficulty.**

 ## Songs